 By the late 1980s, this special car was with the famous Modena Ferrari dealership, from where it was acquired by its current owner.
 Painted red and separated from its number plate, it was then lovingly restored to its original specification.

-Offered for sale by Bonhams with its original DUL 4C registration restored by the DVLA, this matching-numbers motor car is one of only 500 of its type built and is estimated to realize between £180,000 and £220,000 at the auction.
+Offered for sale by Bonhams with its original DUL 4C registration restored by the DVLA, this matching-numbers motor car is one of only 500 of its type built and is estimated to realise between £180,000 and £220,000 at the auction.
 It is offered for sale along with an extensive history file documenting its provenance and restoration, which also includes correspondence with Lennon.

 Sholto Gilbertson, Senior Specialist in the Bonhams Motor Car Department, said: "It is a wonderful commentary on the early excitement generated by 'Beatlemania' that John Lennon didn't even have to leave his house to buy his first car.